JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 *The View from the House* - Copyright 1998 Jan Voich

-Lemons and Limes Jan comments - *I was happy - while living a whole summer in Baja.
+Jan comments - *I was happy - while living a whole summer in Baja.
 I loved the local small shops - and chatting with the Mexicans - about the Madre Patria (Spain) - as my accent - and usage of the language - is very Proper Castilian Spanish - and they recognized this immediately - of course - and teased me much.

-*I sketched The View from the House - and later - - gave this to Carole - which is what I usually do with my art work.
+*I sketched The View from the House - and later - - gave this to Carole Sacre - which is what I usually do with my art work.
 I have never sold any of the pieces I create - they are mostly given away - to people who are very important to me.*

 Un Bodegon - by Aida